seanox/aspect-js/manual/en/test.md

 });
 ```

-The current status is passed to all monitor methods as an object.
-The status is
+The current status is passed to all monitor methods as an meta-object.
-a snapshot of the current test run with details of the current task and the
+The status contains details of the current task and the queue.
+The details are
-queue.
-The details are read-only and cannot be changed.
+read-only and cannot be changed.

 ```javascript
 {
     task: {
         title: